Victorius-Astral/Astral-Lust-Documentation/_build/html/_sources/modding/cards.rst.txt

 Add new cards
 -------------

-To add new cards you need to create your cards as a class being a child of Card class.
+To add new cards you need to create your cards as a child of Card class.
 Action to be done on card use is to be contained in ``play()`` method.

 .. code-block:: python
     :linenos: